pociust/tandem-code-challenge/README.md

 - Users can view questions one at a time
 - Questions are multiple choice
 - Questions only show once per round
-- Correct answers revealed after user selects choice
+- Correct answers are revealed after user selects choice
-- User receive a score at the end of the quiz
+- User receives a score at the end of the quiz

 ### Enhancements
 - Improve the scalability
-- Move saving high scores from local storage to database so friends can compete from different computers
+- Store high scores in a database so friends can compete from different computers
 - Add timer element for new challenge (?)